 Cash received for federal and state special projects and programs is recognized as revenue to the extent that qualifying expenditures have been incurred.
 Unearned revenue is recorded to the extent that cash received on specific projects and programs exceeds qualifying expenditures.
-Unearned revenue in the Cafeteria Fund represents the unused balances on prepaid meal accounts at June 30, 2016.
+Unearned revenue in the Cafeteria Fund represents the balances of prepaid meal accounts unused at June 30, 2017.
+Unearned revenue in the Developer Fees Fund represents the allowance provided by Developers to furnish and equip Orchard Ranch Elementary School that remain unused at June 30, 2017.